-I am an incoming medical student at Harvard Medical School.
-I recently graduated from Harvard College with an A.B. in Biomedical Engineering and minor in Global Health and Health Policy.
-After graduating, I completed a Fulbright Scholarship to India.
+Currently, I am a medical student at Harvard Medical School.
+I graduated from Harvard College with an A.B. in Biomedical Engineering and minor in Global Health and Health Policy.
+Subsequently, I completed a Fulbright Scholarship to India.
 My work has focused on the intersection of healthcare and technology; projects I have co-founded include a virtual reality intervention to improve the interpersonal skills of autistic adolescents, and a system that leverages online data to predict environmental crises before they occur.

 My research spans medical device development, health informatics, and clinical data science.
 At Boston Children’s Hospital, I leveraged social media data to understand population-level health trends.
 I also used clinical text data to identify high-risk patients.
 Through these experiences, I realized that advances in health information technology have little value on their own.
 I believe that digital health innovation must be accompanied by health system innovation; to improve the health of vulnerable populations, we must improve the access, quality, and cost of care.

 To further my interest in health policy and healthcare delivery, I have worked at the National Health Service England and the U.S. Department of Health and Human Services.
 At Harvard Medical School, I quantified the value provided by student-run clinics.
 Specifically, I analyzed whether student-run clinics are a viable model to support state Medicaid programs moving towards value-based payment.
-I also serve as the Managing Assistant Editor for Healthcare: The Journal of Delivery Science and Innovation, a national peer-reviewed publication on healthcare delivery science.
+I also serve as the Managing Assistant Editor for Healthcare: The Journal of Delivery Science and Innovation, a peer-reviewed medical journal on healthcare delivery science.